mishamyrt/runon/README.md

     <img src="./assets/logo.svg" alt="Run if" />
 </p>

-RunIf is a utility this to run shell commands on macOS system events.
+RunIf is a utility for running commands on macOS system events.

 ## Configuration